damsleth/cloneweek/README.md

   - Clones all events in the `default_categories` setting in `.env`, as well as those you specify with the `--categories` flag.
   - Creates new events for the current week with the same categories as the original event (`body` is stripped out to save bandwidth).

-- **Access Token**:
+- **Microsoft Graph JWT Token**:
   - The `get_token.zsh` script fetches your access token by default if you have the client ID and secret set in the `.env` file.
-However, you can specify the access token yourself by replacing `YOUR_ACCESS_TOKEN` in the script, or implement token caching.
+You can also specify the token yourself with the `--token` flag, or add it to the `.env`-file.

 ## Environment Variables

-Environment variables which should be set in the `.env` file:
+Environment variables which can be set in the `.env` file:

+### Required

 - `client_id`: Azure AD application client ID.
 - `client_secret`: Azure AD application client secret.